When you’re gone.

 Putem căuta în mintea noastră răspunsuri la aceste întrebări.

-Dar un fapt este fapt.
+Dar un fapt este un fapt.

 Și uneori nu sunt motive, pur și simplu s-a-ntâmplat.